-Research and development costs include activities related to research, development, design, and testing improvements to the Aquadex FlexFlow system and potential related products.
-The Aquadex FlexFlow system software will require periodic modifications for feature additions and performance improvements.
+Research and development costs include activities related to research, development, design, and testing improvements to the Aquadex system and potential related products.
+The Aquadex system software may require periodic modifications for feature additions and performance improvements.
 We will make such design changes as needed based on pro-active and reactive mechanisms.
 Research and development costs also include expenses related to clinical research.

-Currently, we have projects designed to improve venous access for the Aquadex FlexFlow catheter and enhance the functionality of the hematocrit sensor that is part of the Aquadex FlexFlow console.
-We also are evaluating diagnostic tools for physicians to use during an aquapheresis therapy to more precisely determine the amount of excess fluid to be removed, the rate of ultrafiltration, and when to stop therapy as dry weight is approached.
-These diagnostic tools include the AcQtrac[TM] System, which we acquired in August 2018, and diagnostic tools marketed by Daxor Corporation ("Daxor") and NI Medical, Inc. In the second half of 2019, we intend to conduct a clinical evaluation of Daxor's BVA-100 and the Aquadex FlexFlow system, and if successful, we may initiate a co-marketing arrangement with Daxor in the second half of 2019.
-In the future, we may sponsor or conduct additional clinical research related to the Aquadex FlexFlow system to enhance understanding of the product and its use.
+In 2020, we expect to initiate product development projects designed to improve peripheral venous access for the Aquadex FlexFlow catheter and minimize filter clotting during the use of Aquadex System.
+As we expand our commercialization efforts in the pediatric market, we expect to evaluate additional improvements to the Aquadex System to further address the needs of the pediatric population.
+We are also evaluating diagnostic tools for physicians to use during an aquapheresis therapy to more precisely determine the amount of excess fluid to be removed, the rate of ultrafiltration, and when to stop therapy as dry weight is approached.
+In the fourth quarter of 2019, we initiated a clinical evaluation of Daxor Corporation's BVA-100 and the Aquadex FlexFlow system, and if successful, we may initiate a co-marketing arrangement with Daxor in 2020.
+In the future, we also may sponsor or conduct additional clinical research related to the Aquadex System to enhance understanding of the product and its use.